mcfadden/mcfadden.github.io/_posts/2016-04-06-going-to-work.md

 ## Work Boundaries
 When you have no boundaries [you'll wind up intermixing your personal and work lives](http://www.slate.com/articles/business/the_ladder/2015/12/working_from_home_does_it_make_people_more_productive.html) so deeply that no work gets done yet you cannot get away from work.

 I have always struggled to leave work at work.
-My (very pateint) wife knows that I always have something about work on my mind, and I have to be dragged back into the moment at hand.
+My (very patient) wife knows that I always have something about work on my mind, and I have to be dragged back into the moment at hand.

 The best thing that I have done to help in this area is have a [dedicated area where I do work, and only work](tiny-office).
 While you may not be able to have a separate building, you really do need at least a dedicated room.
 If you're trying to work from home from a desk in your bedroom you are going to struggle to keep your work and personal lives distinct.